 %20white%20on%20black.jpg)

-We are currently looking for some new players – particularly upper strings.
-If you’d like to join the orchestra, please contact us to check availability of places – we’d love to hear from you.
+We welcome enquires from players; if you’d like to join the orchestra, please contact us to check availability of places – we’d love to hear from you.

 About Us

-Resonance Ensemble was formed in February 2012 by players and, 10 years on, is firmly established as an integral part of the musical landscape of Christchurch and beyond.
+Resonance Ensemble was formed in February 2012 by players and is now firmly established as an integral part of the musical landscape of Christchurch and beyond.
 Recognised as a high-quality, innovative and flexible orchestral ensemble, Resonance provides opportunities for musicians and audiences to experience both popular and novel repertoire beyond the more standard fare offered by Christchurch’s only fully professional orchestra.
 Programmes range from music for chamber orchestra, works for larger ensemble, and New Zealand compositions, including new commissions.

-The orchestra, conducted by Tony Ryan, rehearses weekly, presenting three or four concerts per year, and works primarily with Christchurch-based conductors and soloists.
+The orchestra, conducted by Tony Ryan, rehearses weekly, presenting four concerts per year, and works primarily with Christchurch-based soloists.
 Previous conductors have included Helen Renaud, Anthony Ferner and Mark Hodgkinson.

-Concert dates for 2023 are 3pm Sunday, on 26 March, 25 June, 17 September and 26 November, so diary them now.
+Remaining dates for 2025 are: 15 June, 14 September and 30 November, so diary them now.
 We look forward to presenting wonderful and innovative programmes for our growing and appreciative audience.

 Thanks for your support.